kqwq/petri-io/README.md

 ## TODO

-- All the collisions need to be based on the server.
-Client sends the desired pull direction, server sends the output movement.
 - Create chrome extension with deployments list and options to
   1. Create and deploy new server (input ports)
   2. Delete deployment